Apaar123HD/TradingBot/README.md

 # TradingBot
-Apaar's First Trading Bot \n
+Apaar's First Trading Bot

-Sends updates on discord and connected to a MySQL database\n Uses a self made algorithm
+Sends updates on discord and connected to a MySQL database

+Uses a self made algorithm